Tippi Hedren: 1950–1960: Modeling

+The Birds (1963)

 The Birds (1963) was Hedren's screen debut.
 Hitchcock became her drama coach, and gave her an education in film-making, as she attended many of the production meetings such as script, music, or photography conferences.
 Hedren said, "I probably learned in three years what it would have taken me 15 years to learn otherwise."
 She learned how to break down a script, to become another character, and to study the relationship of different characters.
 Hedren portrayed her role of Melanie Daniels as Hitchcock requested.
 She said, "He gives his actors very little leeway.
 He'll listen, but he has a very definite plan in mind as to how he wants his characters to act.
 With me, it was understandable, because I was not an actress of stature.
 I welcomed his guidance."

 During the six months of principal photography, Hedren's schedule was tight, as she was only given one afternoon off a week.
-At first, she found the shooting "wonderful."
+At first, she found the shooting "wonderful".
 Hitchcock told a reporter, after a few weeks of filming, that she was remarkable, and said, "She's already reaching the lows and highs of terror."
 Nonetheless, Hedren recalled the week she did the final bird attack scene in a second-floor bedroom as the worst of her life.
 Before filming it, she asked Hitchcock about her character's motivations to go upstairs, and his response was, "Because I tell you to."
 She was then assured that the crew would use mechanical birds.
 Instead, Hedren endured five solid days of prop men, protected by thick leather gloves, flinging dozens of live gulls, ravens, and crows at her (their beaks clamped shut with elastic bands).
 In a state of exhaustion, when one of the birds gouged her cheek and narrowly missed her eye, Hedren sat down on the set and began crying.
 A physician ordered a week's rest.
-Hitchcock protested, according to Hedren, saying nobody but her was left to film.
+Hitchcock protested, according to Hedren, saying she was the only one left to film.
 The doctor's reply was, "Are you trying to kill her?"
 She said the week also appeared to be an ordeal for the director.